ArturColen/Cotemig-logic-and-programming-works/README.md

 The program was developed to introduce students to the C# programming language and consists of displaying the data entered by the user in the text field as an alert message.

 ### 02 - Simple calculator
+Calculator developed with the aim of using the basic operators in the C# language (addition, subtraction, multiplication and division).

 ### 03 - Final test 1st stage